deohs/r_onramp/Introduction.md

 There may be other tabs for additional program output in the Console pane.

-For example, output from pressing the "Knit HTML" button will appear in a "R Markdown" tab in the Console pane.
+For example, output from pressing the "Knit" button will appear in a "R Markdown" tab in the Console pane.

+There is also a Terminal tab for interacting with the command "shell" of your operating system, such as "Bash"

-## How the Prompt works
+## How the Console prompt works

-* The prompt waits for commands
+* The prompt waits for R commands
-* You type a command at the prompt and press *Enter* (or *Return*)
+* You type a, R command at the prompt and press *Enter* (or *Return*)
-* R will parse your commands and try follow them
+* R will parse your commands and try execute them
 * R will either show an error, show results, or silently complete the task
 * R will display the prompt with a `>` character (by default)
 * R will display a `+` prompt if it expects more from you than you provided
 * R will display output below the command, with `[#]` often preceeding data

-## How to use Prompt output
+## How to use Console output

-R returns data by:
+R returns data results from your commands by:

 * Showing data on the screen in the console
 * Saving data to a variable (in memory)